 The type and length of each rotation is defined and approved by faculty in the global health department at DMU.
-Students are required to perform a pre- and post-departure cultural competency survey and view CDC’s safety podcasts.
-On their return, they complete a reflection in the form of heath- and culture-related questions.
 Oral presentations on- and off-campus are encouraged.

-Des Moines University’s global health department is developing different sites for international rotations.
-Elective international rotations will be considered by the associate dean for global health and students are encouraged to participate in these opportunities.
 An international rotation can only be scheduled as an elective rotation and may be from one week up to eight weeks in length.
 The maximum number of international rotation weeks eligible for graduation credit is eight weeks.
-The supervising physician can be a member of DMU faculty or a healthcare provider approved by the associate dean of global health.

 It is important to note the extent of student support by DMU for international travel.
-Students traveling overseas for trips approved through the global health deptartment can take advantage of free immunizations and medical advice through the Student Health Clinic on campus.
+Students traveling overseas for trips approved through the global health department can take advantage of medical advice through the Student Health Clinic on campus.
 Evacuation assistance provided by the school assures “around-the-clock protection” in case of emergencies or if a quick evacuation out of the country is required.
-Selected students will receive significant financial support for expenses incurred during approved international experiences.
+Selected students will receive financial support for expenses incurred during approved international experiences.
 With the administrative support of the global health department, planning a trip abroad is a smooth process.

-The documents listed below will walk you through this process.
-The first is a checklist of the required paperwork.
-The next are waver of liability forms that will need to be filled out and signed as part of the required paperwork.
+The following waiver of liability forms will also need to be filled out as part of the required paperwork.

 This checklist is provided as a portion of the preparations required for any international rotation.
 Note that a number of these actions and recommendations are not required by the college or by law but are listed as reminders.